 How long it takes the IRS to issue a refund

-The IRS issues most tax refunds (more than 90 percent) in fewer than 21 calendar days.
+According to the IRS tax refund schedule, the IRS issues most tax refunds (more than 90 percent) in fewer than 21 calendar days.
 However, that doesn’t mean you should count on your refund to hit your bank account or mailbox within three weeks.
-The IRS says the fastest way to get a refund is to use IRS e-file and direct deposit.
+The IRS says the fastest way to get a refund is to use the IRS e-file and direct deposit.

 If you opt to receive your refund electronically, it will likely take additional time for your bank to post your refund amount to your account.
 Weekends and holidays, for example, may extend the time between when your refund leaves the IRS and shows up in your account.